gordy93/Prometheus_Capital_2026/README.md

 ---

-LOOKAHEAD BIAS CHECK
+1. LOOKAHEAD BIAS CHECK

-Before robustness rankings and checks, the notebook runs an explicit leakage screen on the signal universe.
+Before robustness rankings and checks, the notebook runs an explicit leakage screening on the signal universe.

 Per signal the notebook evaluates: